Banco BRB MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Despite 0% schema description coverage, the description explains that account_ids must be an array of strings with 1–50 items, effectively compensating for the lack of schema detail.
+Input schema has 0% description coverage, but the description adds critical semantics: account_ids must be an array of 1–50 items.
+This compensates for the lack of schema descriptions and clarifies the parameter's meaning.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.